-Our New Build team has a thorough understanding of the ‘Help to Buy‘ and other government backed schemes and how the process involved in buying from a house builder is different to a traditional purchase.
-In addition to the usual considerations, there are further issues which have to be considered when buying a new build and our team can advise you on these:
+Our New Build team has a thorough understanding of the ‘Help to Buy‘ and other government-backed schemes and how the process involved in buying from a house builder is different to a traditional purchase.
+If you have not been through it before, you will certainly have questions to ask when buying a new build property.
+In addition to the usual considerations, our team can advise you on:

-Extras – check carefully exactly what is included in the agreed purchase price.
-In particular, ask what equipment is included in the kitchen, whether carpets are included, whether the garden will be turffed and boundary fences erected.
+Check carefully exactly what is included in the agreed purchase price.
+In particular, ask what equipment is included in the kitchen, whether carpets are included, whether the garden will be turfed and boundary fences erected.

-Completion date – unless the property is close to physical completion, few builders will agree a fixed completion date.
-Although it will give an estimated date, it will not commit itself to a fixed date where adverse weather may prevent it from finishing the property in time.
-You will normally be required to complete on two weeks notice.
+Unless the property is close to physical completion, few builders will agree a fixed completion date.
+Although they will give an estimated date, they will not commit themselves to a fixed date.
+This is mainly because adverse weather may prevent them from finishing the property in time.
+You will usually be required to complete on two weeks notice.